 Pay Your Dues

-If you borrowed money from anyone last year, be sure to pay them back before the start of the new year.
-It is said that any outstanding loans will bring you misfortune (lending money on New Year’s Day is also not recommended).
+If you borrowed money from anyone last year, be sure to pay them back before the start of the New Year.
+It is said that any outstanding loans will bring you misfortune (lending money on Chinese New Year’s Day is also not recommended!).
 And if you’re the one who is owed money, don’t go knocking on your friend’s door demanding your dues as this is believed to bring you bad luck for a full year!

 Buy New Clothes But Not Books